How to pay off debt with no money.

 If you are tight on money, and you find your purchases are full of desires (that new cell phone case was pretty… but did you truly NEED it?), you need to make some adjustments.

 Keep in mind that these cuts are not for the sake of extra pocket money.
+They are how to pay off debt with no money.

 You are making changes to get out of debt.